Local Skills Improvement Plan

 This is, and as always been intended as, a living document and partners have been working over the months since it was submitted to the Department for Education (DfE) to implement and continue to update actions.
 We’ll be keeping you posted on that progress moving forward.

 If you’d like to discuss any element of the plan then please do get in touch.
+Click HERE to download the full report

-Underpinning LSIP reports
+Underpinning LSIP Reports

 Supporting the above LSIP report are a number of other reports, providing more detail on specific sectors: